18F/handbook/_pages/software-and-tools/npm.md

 ## For admins

-Log into the 18f-devops account.
-Remove the user from the group.
+Login with your npm account and remove the user from the [18f organization](https://www.npmjs.com/settings/18f/members).